MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### DefaultSegmentRowCount

 Defines the number of data rows per segment.
 Every table partition has at least one segment of data.
-The default is 8 million rows.
+The default is 8 * 1024 * 1024 rows.

 ##### DeploymentMode